-Applicants should send the following documents to firstname.lastname@example.org by 31 August 2020 at 16:00.
+Applicants should send the following documents to email@example.com by 23:59 on 7th June 2021

 Applications should include:

-Assessment of applications is a two-stage process: there will be an assessment of the written application and applicants successful at this stage will be invited to interview.
-The application process will be completed at both stages by POST.
+Assessment of applications is a two stage process: applications will undergo an initial sift on the basis of two-page briefing and applicants successful at this stage will be invited to a remote interview.
+The application process will be completed at both stages by POST and IFST.
 Please note, only one application can be submitted by each applicant.
-Interviews will take place in Autumn 2020, and fellowships will be arranged subject to the availability at POST and the availability of the candidate between September 2020 and June 2021.